EnMasseProject/enmasse-workshop/README.md

 messages.
 An address has a type, which defines the semantics of sending messages to and receiving messages from that address.

+In the 'standard' address space, we have 4 types of addresses.

+   * multicast - 'direct' one-to-many using dispatch router
+   * anycast   - 'direct' peer-2-peer using dispatch router
+   * queue     - queue on broker
+   * topic     - pub/sub on broker

 #### Creating addresses